 “I have trained my aestheticians to do an extensive examination of the skin after the cleaning,” says Rohrer.
 “If the patient has excess dead skin buildup or excess facial hair, they are instructed to perform dermaplaning or microdermabrasion.”

 Both of these pre-treatments help the laser penetrate more deeply, which results in a more effective treatment.
-Once skin is prepped, your treatment will begin
+Once the skin is prepped and metal safety goggles are put on, your treatment will begin.

 “Laser Genesis is performed by taking a handheld device that is slowly moved back and forth over the skin, gently warming up the dermis.
 Treatment typically takes around 30 minutes, and most patients enjoy the warm feeling, describing it as ‘warm sunlight’ hitting their face.”